genomicsclass/leanpub/manuscript/getting_started.md

 dat <- read.csv(filename)
 ```

-Many of the datasets we include in this book are available as insider packages available from GitHub.
+Many of the datasets we include in this book are available in custom-built packages available from GitHub.
 The reason we use GitHub rather than CRAN is that on GitHub we do not have to vet packages, which gives us much more flexibility.

 To install packages from GitHub you will need to install the `devtools` package: